16 Top-Rated Things to Do in Westport, CT

 This aquarium is different than most in that it focuses primarily on only one body of water - the Long Island Sound, that lies just outside its doors.
 Their goal is to educate guests about local threats to the area's underwater creatures, like sea turtles, seals, and jellies.

-As of January 15, 2021, you can take a break at the new, 179-seat 4D theater featuring educational shows to wow visitors of every age.
-In April, 2021, the newly revamped, 150,000-gallon seal habitat will open.
+Take a break at the 179-seat 4D theater featuring educational shows to wow visitors of every age.
+Then check out the newly revamped, 150,000-gallon seal habitat.

 Address: 10 North Water Street, Norwalk, Connecticut